-Australia only collects margins quarterly from outlets and then indices the retail price of the goods with the CPI.
+Australia only collects margins quarterly from outlets and then adjusts the retail price of the goods by indexing them to the CPI.
 This strategy alleviates respondent burden as well.

 In the U.S. response rates for trade industries are in line with other service industries, but are lower than typical response rates for manufacturing industries.